jcm1103/bananarama/README.md

 ## Methods
 Blood samples were taken from Prairie Warblers at multiple sampling sites.
 PCR products of microsatellite loci were analyzed using fragment analysis.
 Alleles were scored using PeakScanner​ and entered into Google Sheets.
 Calls were binned using analysis completed independently by Melissa Bauer, Alexa Aubrey, and Brighid Lamprey.
 R Console/RStudio and the ‘adegenet’ package were installed.
 A structure file was created to determine the number of PCAs and DAs to keep.
 A DAPC was run.
 The structure file was used to create a genetic distance matrix.
 A Mantel Test was run and an IBD plot was created.

+do we need to put script here?? errors??

 ## Findings
 ![plot](figures/PRAW_DAPC_Final.png)